-Years later, I landed in Canada at the Invitation of Destination Canada.
+Years later, I landed in there at the Invitation of Destination Canada.
 I expected to see a lot of fellow Punjabis, but I did not meet many, in the three cities that I visited – Whistler, Vancouver, and Victoria.
-I only spoke one of the taxi drivers who was a first-generation immigrant torn between longing for home and easy life of Canada.
+I only spoke to one of the taxi drivers who was a first-generation immigrant torn between longing for home and ease of life.
 It was at the departure terminal on my way back that I met a whole lot of Punjabis – mostly elderly people.
 Air Canada flight back home could have been a Punjab Airlines flight.

-As always share my first impressions of Visiting Canada
+As always share my first impressions of visiting the country.

 People of Canada

 Having traveled and worked extensively in the USA, I always thought of a Canada visit as an extension of the USA.
 I expected a similar environment.
 Yes, they are similar when it comes to not just their ISD codes, but in the way things work.
 However, what makes them apart is the people.

 I found people in Canada very gentle and very humane.
 Whenever I sought help from anyone while walking around, the answer came with a genuine smile.
 In Victoria, where I walked the most, people went out of the way to point out things that I must see.
 John of the Discover The Past Tours took time out of his busy schedule to take me for a walk around Victoria.
 At Whistler, the concierge staff of Fairmont Vancouver made sure I do not leave Whistler without having a look at the Lost Lake.

 My friend Peter in Vancouver showed me the city and took me to some amazing restaurants.
 His friend Joann took me to artist studios as part of the East Vancouver Culture Crawl.

 Mary of Whistler Tourism and Brianna of Vancouver Tourism helped me choose the places I could see and answered all my questions with patience.